eyereasoner/lingua/README.md

 ## RDF lingua

-RDF TriG as the web lingua and using blank node graphs.
+RDF TriG as the web lingua using blank node graphs.

 Lingua supports reasoning with forward rules described in RDF as
 ```
-_:bng_1 lingua:implication _:bng_2.
+_:bng_1 lingua:forward _:bng_2.

 _:bng_1 {
     RDF triples